CelineChole/book-library/README.md

 To use this reading list, clone the repository.
-Open the command line, navigate to the folder and enter `node index` If it is your first tims using this you should see the below message: 'Hey you are new here do you want to (S)earch for books or (E)xit?'
+Open the command line, navigate to the folder and enter `node index` If it is your first time using this you should see the below message: 'Hey you are new here do you want to (S)earch for books or (E)xit?'

 To navigate, enter the letter indicated in parentheses, in the above example, e (or E) would exit the app, while s (or S) would allow you to search.